astarus-pyxis/sparrow-programmation/README.md

 In this directory, you will find the course handout, the slides presented in class, as well as resources for writing your code.

-In the code directory, you will find:
+In the src folder, you will find:

 - A folder named tests with scripts to test the buzzer, servo, and accelerometer switch.
 - A folder named libs with the libraries to upload to the board to run your code.